 2. Didactics are organized according to the needs of the class.
 Hands-on workshops augment the specific skill levels of the participants.

 3. Video and written preparation for the weekend training will be provided when you have been accepted into the program.
 You are asked to review all topics in which you feel unfamiliar or underprepared.
 The time estimated for watching the videos, completing the quizzes, and doing additional reading is 21 hours.
-The course itself is 29 hours.
+The live course is 24 hours.

 1. The general topics covered include: